-Faculty believe that engagement in occupation is essential to the delivery of quality occupational therapy.
-(2011)
+Faculty believe that engagement in occupation is essential to the delivery of quality occupational therapy. ("Philosophical Base of Occupational Therapy," 2017)

 Occupations are activities that bring meaning to the daily lives of individuals, families, and communities and enable them to participate in society.
 All individuals have an innate need and right to engage in meaningful occupations throughout their lives.
 Participation in these occupations influences their development, health, and well-being across the lifespan...engagement in occupations is also the ultimate goal of therapy.
 (AOTA)